 Imagine that Thad Stoykov works in the marketing department of Pedal Pushers, a company that makes clothes for bicycle riders.
 Pedal Pushers has just completed a big advertising campaign in various bicycle and outdoor magazines, and Thad wants to know if the campaign has raised the recognition of the Pedal Pushers brand so that more than 30 per cent of the potential customers recognize it.
 One way to do this would be to take a sample of prospective customers and see if at least 30 per cent of those in the sample recognize the Pedal Pushers brand.
 However, what if the sample is small and just barely 30 per cent of the sample recognizes Pedal Pushers?
 Because there is variance among samples, such a sample could easily have come from a population in which less than 30 per cent recognize the brand.
 If the population actually had slightly less than 30 per cent recognition, the sampling distribution would include quite a few samples with sample proportions a little above 30 per cent, especially if the samples are small.
-In order to be comfortable that more than 30 per cent of the population recognizes Pedal Pushers, Thad will want to find that a bit more than 30 per cent of the sample does.
+In order to be comfortable that more than 30 per cent of the sample does.
 How much more depends on the size of the sample, the variance within the sample, and how much chance he wants to take that he'll conclude that the campaign did not work when it actually did.